RyanonRails/blog/source/_posts/2014-11-19-improving-your-ruby-code-base.markdown

   end
 {% endcodeblock %}

 If you can set a default, do it.
-It'll save you grief later on when using the class.
+It'll save you grief later on when using the class elsewhere.

 -  If a method is not used outside a class, put it under `private` - this limits the public "API" of the class.
- You can change private methods as much as you wan't as long as the values are returned.

 Every so often we'd forget to put a method under private and it would start to get consumed (even though it shouldn't).
 This was more of a reminder for us than anything.

 - No conditionals in views.

 Your mind just exploded.
 This one is really tough.
-You'lls tart to make really good presenters with this rule in place.
+You'll start to make really good presenters with this rule in place.
  We're personally big fans of [draper](https://github.com/drapergem/draper).
-We still have the odd conditional slip through (a pair was convinced), but not very often.
+We still have the odd conditional slip through (a pair was convinced!), but not very often.

 - Don't start lines with 'unless'.